EdJoPaTo/website-stalker-example/sites/com-apple-healthcare-apple-watch.md

 #### Validation of irregular rhythm notification feature. ####

 In 2017 and 2018, researchers at Stanford University School of Medicine worked with Apple to conduct the Apple Heart Study on the detection of atrial fibrillation, a heartbeat irregularity that is a leading cause of stroke and hospitalization.
 Over 400,000 Apple Watch users participated and helped validate the ability of wearable technology to aid in the early detection of this condition, which often goes undiagnosed.
 And the study led to the availability of the irregular rhythm notification that is now on Apple Watch.

 [See the results of the Apple Heart Study](https://www.nejm.org/doi/full/10.1056/NEJMoa1901183)

 ### ECG app. ###

-With the ECG app on Apple Watch Series 4 or later, patients who experience symptoms such as rapid or skipped heartbeat, or receive the irregular rhythm notification, can capture an ECG and record their symptoms.
+With the ECG app on Apple Watch Series 4 or later<sup><a href="https://www.apple.com/healthcare/apple-watch/#footnote-1">*</a></sup>, patients who experience symptoms such as rapid or skipped heartbeat, or receive the irregular rhythm notification, can capture an ECG and record their symptoms.
 This real world data can enable you to make more informed and timely decisions regarding further evaluation and care.

-The ECG app uses the electrical heart sensor built into the Digital Crown and the back crystal of Apple Watch Series 4 or later to record a single lead ECG similar to a Lead I ECG.
+The ECG app uses the electrical heart sensor built into the Digital Crown and the back crystal of Apple Watch Series 4 or later<sup><a href="https://www.apple.com/healthcare/apple-watch/#footnote-1">*</a></sup> to record a single lead ECG similar to a Lead I ECG.
 The ECG app then provides a result of sinus rhythm, atrial fibrillation, atrial fibrillation with high heart rate, or poor recording, and prompts the user to enter any symptoms such as rapid or pounding heartbeat, dizziness, or fatigue.
 The waveform, results, date, time, and any symptoms are recorded and can be exported from the Health app as a PDF to share with a clinician.
 If the patient notes symptoms that indicate a serious condition, they are prompted to immediately call emergency services.

 The updated ECG app with additional rhythm classification received 510(k) clearance from FDA for users 22 years or older.